JohannesPfeifer/DSGE_mod/README.md

 Requires the ABCD_test.m from the FV_et_al_2007-folder to be located in the same folder.

-## Smets_Wouters_2007.mod
+## Smets Wouters 2007

 Provides replication files for Smets, Frank and Wouters, Rafael (2007):
-"Shocks and Frictions in US Business Cycles: A Bayesian DSGE Approach", American Economic Review, 97(3), pp. 586-606, that are compatible with Dynare 4.2.5 onwards
+"Shocks and Frictions in US Business Cycles: A Bayesian DSGE Approach", American Economic Review, 97(3), pp. 586-606.

+### Smets_Wouters_2007.mod

+Rudimentary code that is compatible with Dynare 4.2.5 onwards.
+See also the header to Smets_Wouters_2007_45.mod for additional remarks.

+## Smets_Wouters_2007_45.mod

+Provides replication files that are compatible with Dynare 4.5 onwards and make full use of Dynare's LaTeX-capabilities to better document the original replication files.